codemonauts/journald-cloudwatch-logs/README.md

 * `journal_dir`: (Optional) Override the directory where the systemd journal can be found.
 This is useful in conjunction with remote log aggregation, to work with journals synced from other systems.
   The default is to use the local system's journal.

-* `log_group`: (Required) The name of the cloudwatch log group to write logs into.
-This log group must be created before running the program.

 * `log_priority`: (Optional) The highest priority of the log messages to read (on a 0-7 scale).
 This defaults to DEBUG (all messages).
 This has a behaviour similar to `journalctl -p <priority>`.
 At the moment, only